Clara-Casabona/SpaColExt/README.md

 ## Some notes:

-This package is in development, the informative prior build using the spatial data will be added in the next weeks.
+This package is in development.
+I need to:

+-   Add spatial prior information

 ## Example 1